Hamburger Menu Examples and Alternatives

 Alternatives to the hamburger menu

-Let’s be straight: sometimes cons outweigh pros and require an alternative to hamburger menu.
+Let’s be straight: sometimes cons outweigh pros and require an alternative to hamburger ui menu design.
 If you doubt the effectiveness of a hidden menu and feel that users will miss something important without visible sections, we suggest you consider these alternatives:

 With this UI, the main menu functions are presented on the home screen and optional ones pop up upon clicking the “add” button.

 In the web interface, it often makes no sense to hide the menu at all.
-Make it visible by sticking it to the left sidebar.
+As LMS developers, we know that some products like online courses require to be always in sight.

 Single page dot navigation